yoursunny/esp8266ndn/README.md

 * [NDNCERT](https://github.com/named-data/ndncert/wiki/NDNCERT-Protocol-0.3) server and client
   * ESP32 only
   * supported challenges: "nop" and "possession"
-* [NDN-FCH](https://github.com/named-data/ndn-fch) client for connecting to the global NDN testbed
+* [NDN-FCH](https://github.com/11th-ndn-hackathon/ndn-fch) client for connecting to the global NDN testbed and other connected networks
   * ESP8266 and ESP32 only
 * [UnixTime](https://github.com/yoursunny/ndn6-tools/blob/main/unix-time-service.md) client for time synchronization